MrRacoon/nimm/README.md

 nimmu
 ====

-A Node repl with `ImmutableJS` provided from the get go.
+A quick way to play with ImmutableJS from the command line.

-The purpose is to have a quick way to get to the ImmutableJS commands to test and try random thoughts and ideas.
-Or practice.
-I mean, really, it's totally up to you what you do with it.
-I don't care.

 Usage
 -----

-After starting the repl, you will get a typical node prompt. your REPL out.
+After starting the repl, you will get a typical node prompt.
 Use `_` to get to Immutable.

 Install